-Rule #2 – Buy from those 3 platforms
+Rule #2 – Buy from licenced exchanges

-I understand you might want to look around other ways to try and buy cryptocurrencies in Malaysia for cheaper, and yes it’s possible, but you’re taking an unnecessary risk, especially if you’re new in all this.
+I understand you might want to look around other ways to try and buy cryptocurrency in Malaysia for cheaper, and yes it’s possible, but you’re taking an unnecessary risk, especially if you’re new in all this.

 One – P2P platforms like Remitano and Localbitcoin is rife with scammers.

 Two – direct dealing is hella dangerous.
 If anyone ever contact you to buy or sell, just ignore and block them.